 Cameras without interchangeable lenses can also create great images.
 Some of them have a wide range of zoom that you can utilize for creating a variety of photo styles.

-Overall, any camera can create beautiful and unique images if you take your time and experiment with the settings and focal distances.
-My best advice for learning, is to take a lot of photos without worrying about getting the perfect shot.
-I know that sometimes I get so caught up with trying to capture one particular photo that I use up my time and miss out on seeing other compositions and scenes.
+Any camera can create beautiful and unique images if you take your time and experiment with the settings and focal distances.
+My best advice for learning is to take a lot of photos without worrying about getting the perfect shot.
+Sometimes, I get so caught up with trying to capture one particular photo that I use up my time and miss out on seeing other compositions and scenes.
 After taking a bunch of photos, review them and think about which ones you like and why, decide what types of photos your camera is best suited for and consider what you may not have captured yet.
-Then go back out to take more photos, but this time, be more dedicated to refining your technique for capturing photos you like and that your equipment is suited for.
+Then go back out to take more photos with that in mind.

 When photographing flowers be sure to look for water droplets from rain and dew, they make very lovely images.
 Insects, especially when shooting macro, are fascinating additions to flower photos.
 Also, be sure to think about lighting.
 Possibly use the sun to backlight flowers or look for angles that create interesting lens flares.

 Some of my favorite places to photograph Spring flowers in Southwest Michigan are Fernwood Botanical Garden, Galien River County Park, Grand Mere State Park, Lake Bluff Park, Love Creek Nature Center, Warren Dunes State Park and Warren Woods State Park.

 While out taking photos, be respectful of private property, protected areas, and stay on designated trails and walkways.
 Always strive to take amazing images while preserving nature for other visitors and photographers.